krish6420/my-projects/README.md

 ### Hello World 👋
-I am a fullstack software engineer from bangladesh
+I am a fullstack software engineer & PM from India
-- 🔭 Working on multiple frontend and backend project using React and Nodejs
+- 🔭 Working on multiple RECONCILIATION projects in African region
 - 🌱 Learning design patterns in depth
 <br>